Avaiga/demo-sales-dashboard/README.md

 - `src/`: Contains the demo source code.
   - `src/data`: Contains the application data files.
+An Excel can be found here.
 - `docs/`: contains the images for the documentation
 - `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _demo-sales-dashboard_.
 - `CONTRIBUTING.md`: Instructions to contribute to _demo-sales-dashboard_.